openvinotoolkit/model_server/demos/embeddings/README.md

 optimum-cli export openvino --disable-convert-tokenizer --model Alibaba-NLP/gte-large-en-v1.5 --task feature-extraction --weight-format int8 --trust-remote-code --library sentence_transformers  models/gte-large-en-v1.5-embeddings/1
 ```
 > **Note** Change the `--weight-format` to quantize the model to `fp16`, `int8` or `int4` precision to reduce memory consumption and improve performance.
-> **Note:** Before downloading the model, access must be requested.
-Follow the instructions on the [HuggingFace model page](https://huggingface.co/meta-llama/Meta-Llama-3-8B) to request access.
-When access is granted, create an authentication token in the HuggingFace account -> Settings -> Access Tokens page.
-Issue the following command and enter the authentication token.
-Authenticate via `huggingface-cli login`.

 You should have a model folder like below:
 ```bash